department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/design-ia/Design sync notes 10.25.20.md

 ## Option 2: Detailed
 ### Feedback

-This is the accordion option
+This is the accordion option.

 Appointments: View list chronologically by status

 We don’t need the “Go to recent activity/updates at the very top”.
-Test w/o it first.
+- Test w/o it first.
 If Vets request it, test the option with it.

 Pros
 - Don’t have to go to the tool to see your stuff